jawj/zapatos-docs/src/index.md

 **Transaction helper functions assist in managing and retrying transactions.**

-Transactions are where I've found traditional ORMs like TypeORM and Sequelize probably most footgun-prone.
-Zapatos is always explicit about what client or pool is running your query — hence the `pool` argument in all our examples so far.
+Transactions are where I've found traditional ORMs like TypeORM and Sequelize most footgun-prone.
+Zapatos is always explicit about what client or pool is running your query — hence that `pool` argument in all our examples so far.

-Zapatos also offers simple transaction helper functions that handle issuing a SQL `ROLLBACK` on error, releasing the database client in a TypeScript `finally` clause (i.e. whether or not an error was thrown), and automatically retrying queries in case of serialization failures.
+Zapatos also offers simple transaction helpers that handle issuing a SQL `ROLLBACK` on error, releasing the database client in a `finally` clause, and automatically retrying queries in case of serialization failures.
 There's one for each isolation level (`SERIALIZABLE`, `REPEATABLE READ`, and so on), and they look like this:

 ```typescript:noresult
 const result = await db.serializable(pool, async txnClient => {